* HSI -0.3 pct, H-shares -0.1 pct, CSI300 +0.1 pct

-The CSI300 of the leading Shanghai and Shenzhen A-share listings and the Shanghai Composite Index each added 0.1 percent.
-The Shanghai benchmark stood at 2,180.52 points.
-Both swung between negative and positive territory in morning trade.
+The CSI300 of the leading Shanghai and Shenzhen A-share listings was up 0.1 percent, while the Shanghai Composite Index slipped 0.1 percent in fairly weak bourse volumes.